Xiddler/PORTABLE_ENV/cheat/dot_cheat_hard/about.md

 A SPA is loaded only once and afterwards, everything is updated dynamically using Javascript.
 An example of a SPA application is Gmail.

 # Serverless
-serverless doesn’t mean that there’s no server.
+Serverless doesn’t mean that there’s no server.
 It only means that you’re utilizing someone else’s server.

 # AWS Services
 https://expeditedsecurity.com/aws-in-plain-english/